pmariman/embedded-linux-labs/notes.md

 ## TODO embedded linux

+* Lab on cross compiling busybox and creating a more complete cpio including modules and init etc
+* Lab on cross compiling toybox and creating a more complete cpio including modules and init and bash etc
 * U-Boot bootloader
   -  mkimage -T script -C none -n 'boot script file' -d ${file_in} ${file_out}
 * Storage media overview and mtd vs mmc